Timecrash/foundryvtt-linode/README.md

 For Caddy, you will need to input a hostname you own, like foundry.example.com.
 Of course, you will need to set up the DNS resolution yourself.

 PM2 assumes the root user for its service creation.
-So be sure to su to root to control it (pm2 restart foundry, pm2 status foundry).
+So be sure to use sudo to control it (sudo pm2 restart foundry, sudo pm2 status foundry).